ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 ### Binarize

 Now, write a function called `binarize(im, thresh,  startx, starty, endx, endy)`, which modifies a portion of `im` to be black and white based on a threshold luminance value (thresh) specified by the user.
 This threshold is a brightness value between 0 and 255 - if a pixel's luminance (see earlier) is greater than the threshold value, then it should turn white, and if it is less than the threshold value, then it should turn black.
 It should only apply this operation to pixels that are inside a box, where startx and starty represent the coordinates of the upper left corner of the box and endx and endy represent the x and y coordinates of the lower right corner.
 Your function should check that these numbers are valid (make sure your checks are complete!).
-If they are not, the function should do not modify the image, but print a warning instead.
+If they are not, the function should not modify the image, but print a warning instead.

 <p align="center">